“This post may contain affiliate links. Please read my disclosure for more info.

 - Perhaps this could put a feather in your manager’s cap if you can show that your department is blazing a trail with new work/life balance options that will retain good employees.

-Chances are, your manager won’t have the authority to approve a work from home arrangement, but if you can at least get he/she to commit to proposing it, you’ve made progress.
+Chances are, your manager won’t have the authority to approve a work from home arrangement, but if you can get he/she to commit to proposing it, you’ve made progress.

 Once you’ve emphasized how it can be a win-win, I’d end with a positive comment about wanting to continue there, and looking forward to the future.